Shlok-Parekh09/Artificial-Intelligence-Projects/AI Agent – YouTube Video Summarizer & Study Pack Generator/README.md

-# What does ShikshaAI do
+# I. What does ShikshaAI do
 # 🧠 ShikshaAI Agents

 ShikshaAI is built as a modular pipeline of intelligent agents.
 Each agent has a single responsibility, clear inputs/outputs, and resilient fallback logic so the pipeline never fails silently.
 Together, they transform YouTube lectures into structured study packs.